-For the purposes of this analysis, we have assumed the developer will build several model homes, depending on the parcel.
-The upcoming analyses assume three model homes for Parcel 4Y, one model home for Parcel 3Y, and two model homes for Parcel 1Y.
+For the purposes of this analysis, we have assumed the developer will build several model homes, depending on the Parcel.
+The upcoming analyses assume three model homes for Parcel 4Y (one model home for The Bristol and two model homes for the townhomes/flats), one model home for Parcel 3Y, and two model homes for Parcel 1Y.
 Model upgrade expenses can vary widely depending upon construction quality, targeted market and anticipated length of time on the market.
 These upgrades, exterior and interior, including furniture, can range from \$20,000 per model to over \$250,000 per model for executive homes.